-Feels like only yesterday when Unity 4.6 ditched the beta tag, and now here we are, less than six months later, the release of Unity 5.0 upon us.
+Feels like only yesterday when Unity 4.6 ditched the beta tag, and now here we are, less than six months later, with the release of Unity 5.0 upon us.
 Great time to be a developer for sure.
 Even more so, since this version – among other things – brings a brand new business model; Professional (monthly subscription) for large studios, and Personal (free) for smaller teams.

 But surely there must be some kind of catch, right?
 Well, yes and no. The main differences are actually found in the ‘extras’, as it were.
-Personal Edition users won’t have access to things like access to previews/betas, Game Performance Reporting and Unity Analytics Pro, for starters.
-They will however be able to fully utilize both engine and editor, fueling their project(s) with the power of Unity 5.
-Oh and there’s a $100.000 revenue ceiling on Personal Edition (hence, for smaller teams).
+Personal Edition users won’t have access to things like access to previews/betas, Game Performance Reporting, and Unity Analytics Pro, for starters.
+They will, however, be able to fully utilize both engine and editor, fueling their project(s) with the power of Unity 5.
+Oh, and there’s a $100.000 revenue ceiling on Personal Edition (hence, for smaller teams).